-During 2018 and 2017, Water Quality claims paid by the Insurance Fund of King County were \$52 thousand and \$248 thousand, respectively.
+Water Quality claims paid by the Insurance Fund of King County were less than one thousand during 2019 and \$52 thousand during 2018.
 In the past three years there was no occurrence that resulted in payment in excess of the self-insured retention of \$6.5 million.